Ultimate auto repair labor guide

 When it comes to pricing repair jobs, you should add a markup to auto parts and materials like paint, sandpaper, screws, etc.

-A rule of thumb is to increase your discounted cost so that the price to the customer is what they would pay themselves.
+Based on our observations, a rule of thumb is to increase your discounted cost so that the price to the customer is what they would pay themselves.

 However, always consult your state regulations to stay within the pricing laws for auto parts and repairs.